anutron/mootools-depender/README.md

 * requireLibs - a comma separated list of *libraries* to require - these are the names defined the package names in each libary's package.yml or in the settings for those projects that use scripts.json.
 So, for example, *requireLibs=Core,More* using the default config would include both the complete inventories of MooTools Core and More.
 This can also be specified as a comma separated list or as `requireLibs=Core&requireLibs=More`).
 * exclude - exactly like the `require` value, except it's a list of files to exclude.
 This is useful if you have already loaded some scripts and now you require another.
 You can specify the scripts you already have and the one you now need, and the library will return only those you do not have.
 * excludeLibs - just like the `exclude` option but instead you can specify entire libraries.
-* blocks - specify which code blocks to *include*.
-You can specify them as blocks=1.2compat,1.3compat, as blocks=1.2compat&block=1.3compat or blocks=all (to include all code blocks).
-* excludeBlocks - You can also state ?excludeBlocks=... to include all blocks but a specific list

 The Depender Client
 -------------------